 Chlorella has gained popularity as a superfood due to its ability to detoxify the body and boost the immune system.
 It is believed that chlorella binds to toxins in the digestive tract, preventing their absorption.
 Studies have shown it may help regulate blood sugar and cholesterol levels.
 The high nutrient density and detoxifying properties of chlorella are why it is considered a superfood.
 Consuming chlorella as a dietary supplement or adding it to smoothies can help support overall wellness.

 Chlorella is a single-celled green algae that is considered a superfood due to its high nutritional value.
 It was first discovered in 1890 in freshwater ponds in Japan.
 Since then, it has been commercially cultivated and studied for its health benefits.

 Chlorella may be a new term to you, but it really is a superfood that has been used for centuries as such in areas like Japan.
 It is like spirulina algae but happens to have some nutrient advantages over spirulina.

 How Do You Supplement With Chlorella?

-Nutritional content of chlorella boasts a large amount of often-deficient minerals, including iodine, zinc, magnesium, and iron.
+Chlorella supplements are generally considered safe, but it is best to consult a healthcare provider before taking large doses or if you have a medical condition.
+The nutritional content of chlorella boasts a large amount of often-deficient minerals, including iodine, zinc, magnesium, and iron.

 In fact, per 1 oz, it meets the RDA for: